dominicstop/adaptive-modal/docs/Docs-Outline.md

     <br>

     * `AdaptiveModalExampleSnapPointKeyframesXX`
-      * `AdaptiveModalKeyframeConfig` properties used in this example: `backgroundVisualEffect`, `backgroundVisualEffectIntensity`.
+      * `AdaptiveModalKeyframeConfig` properties used in this example: `backgroundBlurEffectStyle`, `backgroundBlurEffectIntensity`.
-      * Mentioned, but not part of example: `backgroundVisualEffectOpacity`,
+      * Mentioned, but not part of example: `backgroundBlurEffectOpacity`,

     <br><br>